 During his tenure as President and CEO of The Toronto Hospital, Dr. Hudson orchestrated profound change, helping to lay the foundation for many of the programs and successes at UHN to this day.
 It all began with his instituting a vision statement to codify what the organization should be: "An internationally recognized academic health science centre."

 "You want everybody in the place to know where you're going, what you're aiming at, and that includes floor cleaner, nurse, doctors," says Dr. Hudson, adding, "strategy is easy, the doing is the hard part."

 In the process of that "doing" is where Dr. Hudson sometimes ruffled feathers, making tough decisions such as terminating the obstetrics program at Toronto General Hospital (TGH) in the early 1990s.

 Twenty years after his retirement from UHN, Dr. Hudson's legacy as a visionary leader and "change agent" live on.
 He introduced the concept of measuring the quality of care to provide accountability to patients.

 He also pushed for the establishment of research institutes and expanded the appointments of research chairs.
 To accommodate the growth of research and create capacity, he devised a unique bond and sold the College Wing of TGH to come up with financing to rebuild hospital wings and allow construction of the MaRS building.

 Dr. Hudson brought membership of the UHN board to a 50/50 ratio when it comes to male and female members.
 And he oversaw bringing the Doctor's Hospital and Princess Margaret Hospital into the fold, eventually renaming the expanded group the "University Health Network" in 1999.

 To this day Dr. Hudson remains humbled by the experience.

-"I mean what a fluke of luck to have had have privilege to do that," Dr Hudson says.
+"I mean what a fluke of luck to have had the privilege to do that," Dr. Hudson says.